 - Emergency Medical Dispatcher

-There were about 98,600 jobs for Emergency Dispatcher in 2016 (in the United States).
+In the United States, there were 98,600 jobs for Emergency Dispatcher in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Emergency Dispatcher by 2026.
-The BLS estimates 10,000 yearly job openings in this field.
+There will be an estimated 10,000 positions for Emergency Dispatcher per year.

 The states with the most job growth for Emergency Dispatcher are Utah, Texas, and Nevada.
 Watch out if you plan on working in Vermont, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.